PipeCI/Home/README.md

 # Pipe CI Home

 Pipe CI is an open-sourced continuous integration platform which contains multiplex environment like osx, linux and windows.
-Besides, users are able to make experiments in our site, there are many catagories experiment to help starter with getting start.
+Besides, users are able to make experiments in our site, there are many catagories experiment to help starters with getting start.

 ## Contribute